ViktorAtterlonn/Cosmos/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=raunofreiberg.vesper"><strong>Install →</strong></a>

-> Disclaimer: Made for personal use.
+> Made for personal use.
 Might have broken edge cases.